cocos/cocos-engine/EngineErrorMap.md

 ### 6030

-cc.ParticleSystem: error decoding or ungzipping textureImageData
+cc.ParticleSystem: error decoding or ungzipping textureImageData, The plist is '%s'

 ### 6031

-cc.ParticleSystem: unknown image format with Data
+cc.ParticleSystem: unknown image format with Data, The plist is %s

 ### 6032

-cc.ParticleSystem.initWithDictionary() : error loading the texture
+cc.ParticleSystem.initWithDictionary() : error loading the texture, The plist is '%s'

 ### 6100